MarkusKgit/MonkeyBot/README.md

 ### Prerequisites

-* Latest .NET core SDK for your platform (3.0 or later) - you can download it [here](https://dotnet.microsoft.com/download)
+* Latest .NET SDK for your platform (5.0 or later) - you can download it [here](https://dotnet.microsoft.com/download)
 * A registered Discord application with a bot access token.
 If you don't have one, you can create one with your existing Discord account [here](https://discordapp.com/developers/applications/).
 There you have to add a Bot and need to copy both **Bot Token** and **Client ID**.
 To then add the bot to your Discord server go to `https://discordapp.com/oauth2/authorize?scope=bot&permissions=0&client_id=[ID]`, replacing *[ID]* with the **Client ID** of your bot (not the token)
-* Optional: A cloudinary API key (only required for the Minecraft server status image).
-You can register one [here](https://cloudinary.com/users/register/free)
 * Optional: An IDE of your choice (Visual Studio 2019 recommended)

 ### Installation